OWASP/www-project-secure-logging-benchmark/tab_philosophies.md

 A special thanks to Eric, who debated these with me.
 Also, all the wizards and developers guided me on this path.

-Special books that inspired my thinking were the Unicorn Project and the Phoenix Project.
+Special books that inspired my thinking were the Unicorn Project, and the Phoenix Project.

 This article was first published on my website, and there is more on this at a later stage.